 More Art in The Public Eye catalogs fifteen years of More Art’s endeavors and offers critical insight into the ever-growing field of socially engaged public art, raising the stakes for how art can meaningfully impact our collective futures.
-Beginning with remarks from the publication’s editors, Jeff Kasper, Micaela Martegani, and Emma Drew, the event will feature performances by artists Ofri Cnaani and Pablo Helguera.
-Cnaani’s interactive Reading You Remotely weaves together the practices of online psychic readings, live chat virtual assistants, and remote library reference services, to engage with participants about local concerns and provide them with recommended readings.
-Helguera will reunite with musicians Sebastian Cruz and Alejandro Florez for a new performance of El Club De Protesta (The Protest Club), which began with More Art in 2011.
+The event began with remarks from the publication’s editors, Jeff Kasper, Micaela Martegani, and Emma Drew, and featured performances by artists Ofri Cnaani and Pablo Helguera.
+Cnaani’s interactive Reading You Remotely weaved together the practices of online psychic readings, live chat virtual assistants, and remote library reference services, to engage with participants about local concerns and provide them with recommended texts.
+Helguera reunited with musicians Sebastian Cruz and Alejandro Florez for a new performance of El Club De Protesta (The Protest Club), which began with More Art in 2011.
 El Club de Protesta repurposes traditional protest songs from Latin America and the United States, adapting the lyrics to engage current political situations.
-As October 2nd marks the 51st anniversary of the Tlatelolco Massacre in Mexico City, in commemoration of that event, the group will perform songs connected to the Student Movement of 1968.
+As October 2nd marks the 51st anniversary of the Tlatelolco Massacre in Mexico City, in commemoration of that event, the group performed songs connected to the Student Movement of 1968.

 Ofri Cnaani is a transdisciplinary artist and educator.
 Her exhibitions and performances include Tate Britain, England; Metropolitan Museum of Art, New York; Inhotim Institute, Brazil; Israel Museum; Kiasma, Helsinki; and MoMA PS1, New York, among many others.
 Her project Moon Guardians was presented by More Art in 2013.
 Cnaani is currently researching and teaching at the Visual Cultures Department, Goldsmiths, University of London.